SysdataSpA/UniversalEventBus/README.md

-# EventDispatcher
+# Universal Event BUs
-EventDispatcher - An event bus by Sysdata
+An universal event bus by Sysdata
 =============================

 The EventDispatcher events is a bus designed to separate different parts of the application, while still allowing them to communicate efficiently.